 -

-Death Valley Junction - Despite its intimidating name, this valley is one of the most exciting destinations in the country.
+Death Valley Junction - Despite its intimidating name, this valley is among the most exciting destinations in the nation.
 Yes, it’s the hottest place on Earth, but the heat is definitely worth the experience!

-- Death Valley Junction - Despite its intimidating name, this valley is one of the most exciting destinations in the country.
+- Death Valley Junction - Despite its intimidating name, this valley is among the most exciting destinations in the nation.
 Yes, it’s the hottest place on Earth, but the heat is definitely worth the experience!

 -

-Borax - While the famous Gold Rush attracted many hopefuls to Death Valley, it wasn’t gold that kept the valley significant.
+Borax - While the famous Gold Rush attracted many to Death Valley, it wasn’t gold that maintained the valley’s significance.
 In their eager quest for the precious metal, miners discovered something equally valuable: borax.

 -